nikarichardson/CSCI393/dungeon/README.md

 ## Remaining Implementation/Tweaks

-- [ ] make unequipping weapons supported
 - [ ] set `force_florid` back on after running build Erebor code
 - [ ] seems to be some error with `spawn` function! fix — (you should not be able to spawn if a monster already exists)

 - [x] implement flee
+- [x] unequipping weapons is now supported
 - [x] starting player stats too high based on monster objects chosen for Erebor current rooms
 > Lowered starter player stats to <i>attack_power</i>: 150 and <i>defense_power</i>: 150.
 - [x] dead state fix